takanory/slides/20190922pycontw/PITCHME.md

 Note:

-* If you need more comples message, you can use Block-Kit.
+* If you need more complex message, you can use Block-Kit.
 * Block-Kit is a new UI framework on Slack.
-* and Block Kit Builder is interactive prototype builder.
+* And Block Kit Builder is interactive prototype builder.

 +++?image=20190615pyconth/images/block-kit-builder.png&size=contain